Forsrobin/bankid-cpp/README.md

 ```

 ## SSL Certificate Setup

+> [!CAUTION]
+> **Certificates Required**: BankID APIs require valid SSL certificates.
+You must obtain test certificates from BankID to use this library.

 To use BankID APIs, you need SSL certificates in PEM format.
 BankID provides PKCS#12 (.p12) files that need to be converted.